pal03377/master-thesis/thesis.typ

 // 2.
 ThemisML removes "suspicious" suggestions (explanation follows below)
 // 3.
 ThemisML removes overlapping suggestions, to make sure that in such a case the suggestion that ThemisML is more "sure" about (higher similarity score) is kept.
 ThemisML's approach to creating feedback suggestions essentially follows three steps:
-1. *Data Access*: ThemisML accesses prior feedback stored in its database, leveraging historical insights to inform current submissions.
+1. *Data Access*: ThemisML accesses prior feedback suggestions that were generated in the feedback processing step from the database.
 2. *Eliminating Suspicious Feedback*: Some stored suggestions might not fit the current context.
-This way ThemisML filters out "suspicious" feedback, with the criteria detailed further below.
+For example, some tutors added feedback to the getters in a class, noting that the returned attribute was not initialized.
+To avoid giving such feedback, ThemisML filters out "suspicious" feedback, with the criteria detailed further below.
 We added this step after initial observations on real-world data.
 3. *Resolving Overlapping Suggestions*: In cases where multiple feedback items could apply to the same line range within a file, ThemisML selects the one with the highest similarity score.
 #v(1em)